junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean sees it all.
 "Okay we'll call it a day."
 He decides, gives up waiting for Cass' signal, taking the syringe away and handing to Sam, like he can't bear to hold the damn thing one more second, like it's a criminal evidence that he's hurting Cass.

-Cass breathes heavily, his chest rising up and down with rhythms of a tide.
+Cass breathes heavily, his chest rising up and down with rhythms of an uneven tide on the edge of a storm.
 Dean feels just as shitty and can't stop beating himself in his mind.

 "Ready to take a walk?"
 He means to use a light joking tone but fails, the concern and worry leaking from his eyes into his voice.

 Cass finally opens his eyes and looks back.
 Dean thinks even the blue in his eyes fades somewhat with the lack of grace, but maybe it's just the effect of the light.

-Cass tries to climb out of the Impala on his own but staggers, Dean lends his shoulder to help and hold him to the gate.
+Cass tries to climb out of the Impala on his own but staggers so much he almost falls to the ground, Dean lends his shoulder to help and holds him to the gate.

 "Think you'll be alright going upstairs and coming back by yourself?"
 Dean hesitates by the edge when Cass steps onto the sand.